Giveth/giveth-docs/dapps/GIVfarm.md

-And I want to say as well that mitch is the best.
+And I want to say as well that mitch is the best and I guess lauren is chill too.